Skip to main content

 Residents are encouraged to pursue their individual interests in subspecialty areas and have ample time throughout residency training to explore these interests both formally through tracks and informally through electives.
 Our formal track programs allow for protected time starting in the PGY2 year for additional education in research, clinical education, clinical informatics, mental health equity, women’s mood, and interventional psychiatry (which is new to the 2023-2024 academic year and will give additional exposure to ECT, TMS, esketamine, psilocybin, other interventional modalities, and ongoing research projects).
 In addition, residents have opportunities to pursue interests in community psychiatry (including by working on assertive community treatment teams), collaborative care, quality improvement, forensic and correctional psychiatry, addiction psychiatry, telepsychiatry, and mental health policy.
 For residents interested in research, our department conducts a wide array of exciting projects, from bench science to practical application, with mentorship provided by experts in their fields.
 Research institutes and centers housed within the department focus on women’s mood disorders, community mental health, suicide prevention, eating disorders, neurostimulation, global mental health, early psychosis, trauma and stress, autism, developmental disabilities, informatics, forensics, child & adolescent mood and anxiety, and philosophy, among others.

 One of the highlights of our program is the strength of our residents.
 Following completion of their training, our graduates have pursued a variety of fellowships, clinical positions, leadership and administrative roles, and more at sites across the country.
-Graduates often continue in one of the department’s fellowship programs, which include child & adolescent psychiatry, consultation/liaison psychiatry, forensic psychiatry, addiction medicine, and peripartum research as well as a fellowship in geriatric psychiatry coming soon!
-Over the past several years, our graduates have secured fellowship positions at academic institutions in Seattle, Austin, New Haven, and more.
+Graduates often continue in one of the department’s fellowship programs, which include child & adolescent psychiatry, consultation-liaison psychiatry, forensic psychiatry, peripartum psychiatry, addiction medicine, and our new fellowship in geriatric psychiatry starting in 2025!
+Our graduates also pursue fellowships at academic institutions across the country.
 Other graduates have remained in the Triangle area, where they may join a major academic institution, or a large state psychiatric hospital, open or join a private practice, or work for the VA or prison system.
 Additionally, some graduates have secured high-level administrative roles even within a few years of graduation, ranging from medical directors of clinical services to program directors of fellowship programs.
 Many graduates of UNC Psychiatry residency note that the camaraderie between residents and the outstanding faculty is why they selected UNC as their number one choice.
 Our program promotes an environment conducive for learning as well as teaching.
 The large class size and supportive faculty help to foster a lively, collegial culture in the Department that makes training here exciting and enjoyable.

 Outside of work, the Triangle – encompassing Chapel Hill, Durham, and Raleigh – has much to offer!
 Due to the unique composition of the Triangle, we have an ideal balance between the charms of living in a smaller town (lower cost of living, manageable traffic) with the amenities of a metropolitan area (professional sports, museums, and fantastic restaurants).
 On any given weekend, you can catch a Broadway Musical at the Durham Performing Arts Center, watch live college sports, hike at the Eno River State Park, see the stars at Morehead Planetarium, or catch an outdoor movie at the NC Museum of Art.
 And for those longer weekends (and we have many!), the beach and the mountains are just an easy 2 to 3-hour drive away.
 We think you’ll find North Carolina to be a great place to live, work, and play for the next four years!

 In the pages of this website, you will find more details about the program.
 Of course, no website can fully capture the essence of a program or its people.
-Please don’t hesitate to reach out to us if you have any questions or need more information about the residency.
-We hope we get the chance to meet you in person and show you what makes UNC special!
+We look forward to talking with you on your interview day about our program and how it fits with your interests and goals!

 Sincerely,